mikenoethiger/cturing/README.md

         	Now the 7-tuple is complete.

         EXAMPLE
-        	Let A be a language; A = {0,1,#}*.
+        	Let S be the input alphabet of a TM; S = {0,1,#}*.
         	Let B be a language; B = { w#w | w ∈ {0,1}* }.
-        	In the following is a description of a TM that recognizes B and decides A. To express it in natural language, the TM will check for all words that consist of 0, 1 and #, whether the parts before and after the # are equal.
+        	In the following is a description of a TM with input alphabet S, that decides B (B is decidable because TM exists).
+        	To express it in natural language, the TM will check for an input word which consists of 0, 1 and #, whether the parts before and after the # are equal.
         	2
         	2,#,9,R
         	9,x,9,R